JRVR Investors Have Opportunity to Lead James River Group Holdings, Ltd. Securities Fraud Lawsuit

-LOS ANGELES, Nov.
-29, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against James River Group Holdings, Ltd. ("James River" or the "Company") (NASDAQ: JRVR).
+LOS ANGELES, Dec.
+4, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against James River Group Holdings, Ltd. ("James River" or the "Company") (NASDAQ: JRVR).

 Class Period: August 7, 2023 – November 7, 2023